Goorakh/RiskOfChaos/README.md

 * Add Random Item to Monster Inventory: Permanently adds a random item to all enemies
 * Spawn Void Seed: Spawns a void seed somewhere on the map
 * All Items Are Void Potentials: All dropped items become Void Potentials.
 The original item is always guaranteed to be an option to prevent potential softlocks.
 Lasts 1 stage
-* All Skills are Agile: Allows every skill to be used while sprinting.
-Lasts 1 stage
-* Give Everyone a Random Buff: Gives every character on the map a random buff for the rest of the current stage.
+* Give Everyone a Random Buff: Gives every character on the map a random buff, lasts 90 seconds.
-* Give Everyone a Random Debuff: Gives every character on the map a random debuff for the rest of the current stage.
+* Give Everyone a Random Debuff: Gives every character on the map a random debuff, lasts 60 seconds.
 * Moon Detonation: Starts the moon escape sequence.
 Lasts 45 seconds (configurable)
 * Spawn Random Interactable: Spawns a random interactable at every player
 * Spawn Random Portal: Spawns a random portal at a random player
 * Increase Proc Coefficients: Multiplies all proc coefficients by 2 (configurable)
-* Guaranteed Chance Effects: All percent-chance effects are guaranteed to happen (effectively infinite luck stat on everything), lasts 1 stage
+* Guaranteed Chance Effects: All percent-chance effects are guaranteed to happen (effectively infinite luck stat on everything), lasts 30 seconds
 * Increase Projectile Speed: Increases the speed of all projectiles, lasts 1 stage (+50% by default, configurable)
 * Decrease Projectile Speed: Decreases the speed of all projectiles, lasts 1 stage (-50% by default, configurable)
-* Increase World Speed: Increases the game speed, but compensates all players to be slower, gives the illusion of everything else being faster, lasts 1 stage (+50% by default, configurable)
-* Decrease World Speed: Decreases the game speed, but compensates all players to be faster, gives the illusion of everything else being slower, lasts 1 stage (-50% by default, configurable)
-* Blood Money: All interactable prices are converted into percent health cost, lasts 1 stage
-* Force Activate Random Skill: Forces a random skill to constantly activate, lasts 90 seconds
 * Spawn Random Enemy: Spawns a random enemy for every player
 * Spawn Random Ally: Spawns a random ally for every player
 * Steal Player Items: Steals items from every player and distributes them among enemies, damage the enemy that took items to gain them back (leaving the stage will also give all the items back)